-“It's a whole new thing.
-We just don't know much about the use of binaural beats as digital drugs ", says the lead author Monica Barratt of RMIT University in Australia.
+"It's a whole new thing.
+We just don't know much about using binaural beats as digital drugs." says the lead author Monica Barratt of RMIT University in Australia.

 "This survey reveals that this is happening in more countries," he explains.
 "We had anecdotal knowledge, but this was the first time we asked people how, why and when they used these sounds."

 The phenomenon of binaural beats has existed for some time, at least since the mid-XNUMXth century.
 Today they are becoming more and more popular as an art form, however, due to the ease with which they can be produced and distributed online.